MaKosmakov/capital-level-factor-neutrality/README.md

 Paper link: [to be added]

 It contains the small reference implementation, the processed support files, and the scripts used to reproduce the reported tables and figures.
-The paper itself is not stored here; this repo is for the code and replication data.

 ## What This Project Studies